Roatan Popular Destinations

 Jonesville is one of Roatan's original fishing villages and settlements.
 Residents of Jonesville get around via boats.
 There is excellent mangrove forest to explore in the area.
 Jonesville Roatan is also a very picturesque town.
 Most tourists do not visit Roatan, but it is a favorite among residents and among visitors who can visit Roatan on a longer trip.

 PRO TIP: If you make it to Jonesville have a local water taxi take you to one of Roatan's most interesting destinations, "Hole in The Wall."
 This is a dockside restaurant that is accessible only by boat.

 Sandy Bay has grown in popularity.
 It is located in Roatan's west end.
 It is located in the town of West End and Coxen Hole.
 The largest Expat Community lives in Sandy Bay.
 The Institute for Marine Science (RIMS) is also headquartered in Sandy Bay.
 This institute and Anthony's Key are the folks responsible for the Dolphins encounter tours in Roatan.
 There are new business centers in Sandy Bay, and the village has always had a nice retail and restaurant offering.

 Sandy Bay is home to the Roatan Sotheby's International Realty (SIR's) office!
 The area encompasses a large part of Roatan’s northern shore and includes the luxury neighborhoods of Lawson Rock and Anthony’s Key.
 It has a long sandy beach that is wonderful for snorkeling, and it also is home to the RIMS (Roatan Institute of Marine Sciences) (RIMS) and the Carambola Botanical Gardens.

-TRAVEL TIP: Be sure to stop by The Beach Grill and be sure to visit Gumbalimba Park
+PRO TIP: Be sure to stop by The Beach Grill and be sure to visit Gumbalimba Park

 CAMP BAY BEACH